SamuelLundquist/TokyoGhoul-Unity-Wallpaper-Music-Project/README.md

 I do not claim ownership of any of the music/anime art in this project.

 ## Songs
--Wanderers
+- Wanderers
--Unravel Dubstep dj - Jo Remix
+- Unravel Dubstep dj - Jo Remix
--Seijatachi
+- Seijatachi
--OnMyOwn
+- OnMyOwn
--Munou
+- Munou
--Unravel
+- Unravel
--Kisetsu
+- Kisetsu
--Glassy Sky
+- Glassy Sky

 HOPE YOU GUYS LIKE IT!!!